Skip to main content

 • difficult to comfort or console

-• sleeping less, being restless and/or very active
+• needing to sleep less, being restless and/or overly active

 • risky behaviours or sexual behaviours beyond what is normal for their age

-• strange thoughts; for example they may believe they are more powerful than other people or they may think they have superpowers
+• strange thoughts (for example, they may believe they are more powerful than other people or think they have superpowers)

-Children and youth with a bipolar disorder have mood swings that often seem to happen without warning.
+Children and youth with bipolar disorder have mood swings that may seem to happen without warning.
 They often do not respond to normal parenting efforts.
 Parents can become discouraged and exhausted.
-They may try almost anything to avoid or stop a child or youth’s severe tantrums and feel helpless and guilty when nothing seems to work.
+They may try almost anything to avoid or stop the severe tantrums.
+It’s common to feel helpless and guilty when nothing seems to work.
 Children and youth may be frightened and confused by moods they can’t control.
 They often feel bad for the hurt they cause others.

 At Home

-Children and youth have most bipolar symptoms at home.
-Their moods are harder to control when they feel tired or they are stressed by family relationships.
+Children and youth can have more obvious symptoms at home.
+Their moods are harder to control when they feel tired or stressed by family relationships.
 They may feel pressured by the things they have to do like homework and getting ready for school on time.
-Children and youth are also more likely to show troubling emotions such as anger, anxiety, and frustration in the safety and privacy of their own home and family.
+They are also more likely to show troubling emotions such as anger, anxiety, and frustration in the safety of their own home.

 At home, children and youth may show some of these symptoms: